TestProjects-Sigma/music_indexer/README.md

 # Music Indexer

-A Python application for indexing and searching large music collections, with support for various audio formats, intelligent auto-selection of best matches, and comprehensive backup & restore capabilities.
+A Python application for indexing and searching large music collections, with support for various audio formats, intelligent auto-selection of best matches, comprehensive backup & restore capabilities, and high-performance search optimizations.

 ## Features